bkushigian/bkushigian.github.io/_posts/2018-06-04-ast-printing-javac-plugin.markdown

 performed right constant foldings.
 I was planning on building a bytecode optimization TreeScanner next but I decided it would be nice to have something to visualize ASTs so that we don't have to fire up the debugger every time we want to see the structure of the code.
+The code is [on my github][repo-url] under the `print-scanner` release (or if you cloned last time, just do a pull).

 After my last post this one should be very easy---all that we will do is create a new TreeScanner that adds the node names and relevant information to a